mosip/mosip-infra/deployment/sandbox-v2/docs/hsm.md

 mosip.kernel.keymanager.softhsm.certificate.country=IN
 ```

 WARNING: The password is extremely critical.
 Make sure you use a very strong password to encrypt it (using Config Server encryption).
-Further, access to Config Server should be extremely tightly  controlled.
+Further, access to Config Server should be very tightly  controlled.

 ## Artifactory

-In the sandbox, artifactory is installed as docker and accessed by services.
+In the sandbox, artifactory is installed as a docker and accessed by services.
 Replace the `client.zip` in this docker.
-You may may wish to upload this modified docker to your own registry on Docker Hub for subsequent use.
+You may upload the modified docker to your own registry on Docker Hub for subsequent use.

 ## Point services to HSM

-Kernel and IDA services use HSM.
-Point the TCP URL in Helm Charts of these services to new HSM host and port:
+HSM is used by Kernel and IDA services.
+Point the TCP URL of these services to new HSM host and port:
 ```
 hsmUrl: tcp://<hsm host>:<port>
 ```

+The above parameter is available in the Helm Chart of respective service.